CGordini/cgordini.github.com/_posts/2019-08-08-gingerman.md

 As a matter of fact, that's exactly what a good friend of mine and I did -- we left our respective jobs at noon and caravaned out, complete with walkie-talkies.
 I can't wait to do this again.

 Unfortunately, said good friend got roped into roadside-maintenance at the dead of night -- one of my radiator hoses finally blew (yay, 30 year old car) and you can see my coolant temp skyrocketing at the end of Session 2 as I come off track.
 This is why there was no session 3.
-I feel legitimately bad that he got roped into repair, and I definately owe him a dinner.
+I feel legitimately bad that he got roped into repair, and I definitely owe him a dinner.

 Still, I wouldn't trade this particular experience overall for the world.